r-spatial/dtwSat/cran-comments.md

 There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is 6.6Mb sub-directories of 1Mb or more: lucc_MT  6.2Mb
+NOTE installed size is 6.7Mb sub-directories of 1Mb or more: lucc_MT  6.2Mb

-  The version includes 'tif' files for an example of spatiotemporal analysis using dtwSat.
+  This version includes 'tif' files for an example of spatiotemporal analysis using dtwSat.
 The example is small but meaningful for a spatiotemporal analysis of land use changes.
-The 'tif' used in the documentation of the package and in the vignette included in this version.
+The 'tif' files are used in the documentation of the package and in the vignette of the package.

 * Optimization

-  This version includes three function written in Fortran.
+  + Fortran code for optimization.

 # v0.1.0